7phs/coding-challenge-search/README.md

 # Implementation description

-Implementation of a search services based on a trade-off: source records will never changing after services started.
+Implementation of search services based on a trade-off: source records will never changing after services started.

 A primary approaches - in-memory indexes.

-No one components are using synchronization, because data and indexes will not changing during service working.
+No one components are using synchronization, because data and indexes will not be changing during service work.

 ## High-level architecture